kdufera/tic-tac-toe/README.md

 # tic_tac_toe
 This is an implementation of tic_tac_toe game.
-The game lets users play against the computer.

 Prerequisites:
 * you mus have Java installed on your machine.